peppesapienza/WordpressKit/README.md

 It's important to note that **everything is execute asyncronously in a background thread** (you can use the `DispatchQueue.main.async {}` to run the code on the main thread).

+### Codable Models ###

+WordpressKit contains several models that are useful when you want to decode your request results.
+The models represent the schema described inside the [Wordpress Doc](https://developer.wordpress.org/rest-api/reference/).

+Actually our framework contains the following models: `WordpressPost` and `WordpressMedia`.
+Both contain inner models that are used to describe nested properties.

 ### WordpressEndpoints ###

 At this moment the available version of `WordpressEndpoint` can contain these cases: